 It’s always a risk, whether you’re investing in a special item like an engagement ring, or just a regular, everyday piece of jewelry.

 We’ve focused primarily on the diamond, but there are other risks associated with buying an item with no guarantee of the seller on the other end.
 For instance, there’s a big step down in quality and value from an 18K gold plated ring, and an 18K solid gold ring, but how can you be sure which one you wind up with?
 One will last decades, while the other will last a matter of months – maybe a few years.
+It’s always best to visit the nearest jewelry store to you to ensure you’re making the right choice with confidence.”

 In our opinion, any store that has you asking questions, or trying to buoy up your confidence in its ability to meet expectations or make your investment worthwhile, is not worth the lost sleep and potential disappointment.